OPNsenseWireGuardPeerStaleHandshake

 Meaning #

 The OPNsenseWireGuardPeerStaleHandshake alert is triggered when a WireGuard peer has not performed a handshake in over 5 minutes.
-This indicates a potential issue with the WireGuard connection, which could be caused by a variety of factors such as network connectivity problems, configuration errors, or peer downtime.
-The alert is classified as a warning, suggesting that the issue is not critical but should be investigated and resolved to prevent potential disruptions to the network.
+This indicates a potential issue with the WireGuard connection, such as a network connectivity problem or a configuration error.
+The alert is raised when the time since the last handshake exceeds 300 seconds (5 minutes) and the WireGuard interface is up.

 Impact #